 This research has been published in Administrative Science Quarterly, Management Science, and Organization Science, and various media outlets have covered it; I have also written pieces for the Harvard Business Review and the London School of Economics Business Review based on this work.
 For more information about my research, please visit my research page or download my curriculum vitae.

-I redeveloped and teach the MBA and EMBA core course on entrepreneurship and innovation (Innovator).
-I was recognized as one of the Best 40 Under 40 Professors by Poets & Quants in 2020.
+In my teaching, I recently redeveloped the MBA and EMBA core course on entrepreneurship and innovation (Innovator), and I was recognized as one of the Best 40 Under 40 Professors by Poets & Quants in 2020.

 I earned my PhD from the Massachusetts Institute of Technology's Sloan School of Management in 2017, and my BA and BS from Providence College in 2007.
 Before entering academia, I worked in investment banking (e.g., M&A and capital raises) and strategic corporate finance.